-Top tip: If you’re planning on decorating your cake with chocolates and sweets, we’d recommend covering it in a light buttercream or melted chocolate coating beforehand so the sweets have something to stick too otherwise they’ll be falling all over the place.
+Top tip: If you're planning on decorating your cake with chocolates and sweets, we'd recommend covering it in a light buttercream or melted chocolate coating beforehand so the sweets have something to stick to, otherwise they'll be falling all over the place.

 Recipes to try using chocolates and sweets:

 Coconut can be baked in a cake or used to decorate it too.
-It’s a healthier version than sugar sprinkles or sweets and looks just as effective.
+It's a healthier version than sugar sprinkles or sweets and looks just as effective.
 Cover your cake in a light buttercream and then press coconut into it.
-Coconut is so light it can be added to pretty much any cake from lighter flavours like vanilla and lemon to richer cakes like chocolate and carrot cake.
+Coconut is so light it can be added to pretty much any cake, from lighter flavours like vanilla and lemon to richer cakes like chocolate and carrot cake.

-Top tip: Desiccated coconut is best bought in bulk, a small packet here and there can add really up.
-It’s worth having a look online too before heading to the supermarket to see if you can find any deals.
+Top tip: Desiccated coconut is best bought in bulk, a small packet here and there can really add up.
+It's worth having a look online too before heading to the supermarket to see if you can find any deals.